-Wiegman keeps winning and goalkeepers shine – what we learned from Euro 2022
+Wiegman keeps winning and goalkeepers shine – What we learned from Euro 2022

 England headed into their home Euros unbeaten since boss Sarina Wiegman took charge last September, having won all but two games while scoring a glut of goals and conceding hardly any.

-And the Lionesses have certainly gone on to deliver on that front in their run to the final, hammering Norway 8-0 in the group stage, fighting back in the quarter-finals from a goal down to beat Spain in extra-time and then thumping world number two-ranked Sweden 4-0 in the last four.
+And the Lionesses have certainly gone on to deliver on that front on their way to winning the tournament, hammering Norway 8-0 in the group stage, fighting back in the quarter-finals from a goal down to beat Spain in extra-time and then thumping world number two-ranked Sweden 4-0 in the last four.
+The grand finale was another gutsy victory against Germany in the final as Chloe Kelly’s extra-time goal sparked scenes of mass euphoria at Wembley.

-The team’s continued form has been mirrored by Beth Mead, who extended her prolific exploits under Wiegman to lead the Golden Boot race.
+The team’s continued form has been mirrored by Beth Mead, who extended her prolific exploits under Wiegman to win the Golden Boot and player of the tournament.

-The 31-year-old Wolfsburg forward only returned to action in March following almost a year on the sidelines due to a knee problem.

-She has gone on to thrive at what is her first Euros finals after injury ruled her out of the 2013 and 2017 editions.
+She thrived at what is her first Euros finals after injury ruled her out of the 2013 and 2017 editions before it all ended in familiar fashion as she was ruled out of the final after picking up a muscle problem in the pre-match warm-up at Wembley.

 A platform for Northern Ireland